 The project also involves removing factories from residential areas and replacing them with parks or flower gardens.
 At present, Saigon has more than 400 parks covering more than 500 hectares in public and residential spaces.
-Although, the original plan was to have 11,400 hectares of land should be reserved for public parks, with 7 square meters of park per person.
+Although, the original plan was to have 11,400 hectares of land reserved for public parks, with 7 square meters of park per person.
 Only around 1.54 hectares of public parks are being added to the city each year.

 For comparison, Singapore has two million trees and a population of five million.
 There are only 102,000 trees in Saigon, which has a population of 10 million.

 Just last Sunday, Saigon launched a tree planting and environmental sanitation campaign in Thu Duc.
 Dozens of volunteers and city government officials — all wearing face masks — planted 1,500 saplings.
 Another 34,000 seedlings were distributed to 34 wards to expand urban green space.

 The move was a response to Prime Minister Nguyen Xuan Phuc’s demand last December to plant one billion trees in the next five years in all parts of the country.
 The prime minister also called on social organizations and the public to join efforts with local administrators and agencies to plant trees on bare lands.